CyrexEnterprise/Oauth2-stack/README.md

 **v0.5** is the stable Laravel 5.2 compatible release

+**v5.1.x** is the tag pattern for the the stable Laravel 5.1 compatible release

 ##### Dependencies
 **Oauth2 Server** - The Oauth2 Stack is based on [Brent Shaffer's Oauth2 Server](https://github.com/bshaffer/oauth2-server-php), tweaked for multi-layer usage.